aws-samples/aws-transit-gateway-overlapping-cidrs/README.md

 # Instructions on how to implement this solution
 ## Using CloudFormation Template
-You can deploy this solution by using CF template.
-[CF template](https://github.com/aws-samples/aws-transit-gateway-overlapping-cidrs/raw/master/cf.json)
+Download the latest template (or clone the repo): [CF template](https://github.com/aws-samples/aws-transit-gateway-overlapping-cidrs/raw/master/cf.json)

 ### CF stack will launch: